kolenaIO/kolena/docs/quickstart.md

     In this example, model results have already been extracted and are stored in CSV files in S3.
 To run a new model, plug it into the `infer` method in [`seed_test_run.py`](https://github.com/kolenaIO/kolena/blob/trunk/examples/age_estimation/age_estimation/seed_test_run.py).

-Once this script has completed, click the results link in your console or visit [app.kolena.io/~/results](https://app.kolena.io/redirect/results) to view the Results for this newly tested model.
+Once this script has completed, click the results link in your console or visit [:kolena-results-16: Results](https://app.kolena.io/redirect/results) to view the test results for this newly tested model.

 ## Conclusion